VienDinhCom/practice-makes-perfect/freecodecamp-relational-database/README.md

 So, I took a deep dive.
 Learned how to create and manage relational databases with PostgreSQL.
 Got my hands dirty with SQL—actually writing queries, optimizing them.
 Along the way, I picked up more Bash and Git too.

-I also sharpen my skills even further with exercises at [pgexercises.com](../database-postgresql-exercises/).
+I also sharpen my skills even further with exercises at [PostgreSQL Exercises](../database-postgresql-exercises/).
 Because knowing SQL?
 It’s not just useful—it’s essential.
 And I’m finally starting to appreciate why.

 You can find the course here: [Relational Database](https://www.freecodecamp.org/learn/relational-database/) & [Certificate](https://www.freecodecamp.org/certification/VienDinhCom/relational-database-v8)